-Finding The Right Hearing Aids For Your Budget
+Finding The Right Hearing Aids for Your Budget

 Discuss your budget and any questions you have about cost with your audiologist.
 Each individual’s hearing loss presents unique challenges.
 Take your audiologist’s expertise regarding product quality and follow-up services into consideration when making your purchase decision.
 We have a wide range of technology available to fit almost any budget.
 We offer convenient payment plans and accept credit cards.

 Some health insurance plans promote the use of third-party purchase options which are reported as a hearing aid “benefit.”
 In most cases, these third-party distributors claim discounted pricing.
-However, they usually restrict technology offerings, may not have the most current technology, use privately labeled technology, and they often reduce or don’t include the important follow-up services necessary for best performance and satisfaction with hearing aids.
+However, they usually restrict technology offerings, may not have the most current technology, use privately labeled technology, and they often reduce or don’t include the important follow-up services necessary for best performance and satisfaction with prescription hearing aids.
 Make sure to discuss this and any questions you may have with us so you are fully educated about these plans.
 In many cases, we have technology that is less costly than the required co-pays of these third-party plans, and our private pay pricing options are often more competitively priced.